man-of-sbk/reactjs-phe-phim-clone/_Documents/hungvu/README.md

 ```

 ### 2. Run a function once after or before all tests run
-`jest` provides `beforeAll` & `afterAll` functions to handle this situation.
-These 2 functions only have interaction with tests inside the file where they are defined.
+`jest` provides `beforeAll` & `afterAll` which helps us executing 2 functions, one runs before all test cases run, the second runs after all test cases run. `beforeAll` & `afterAll` only have effects on the file where they are defined

-1. add additional functions to `index.js`
+**1**.
+Here i added a number of new functions to `index.js`

+Now, the `index.js` file is in charge of giving us the number of test cases which are tested

 ```js
 let numberOfTest = 0;